laboon/ebook/text/25_test_plans.md

 ##### Preconditions

 A test often requires that the system is in a certain state before the test itself can be run.
 While one could theoretically consider putting the system into such a state as part of the execution of the test (see the section on Execution Steps, below), in general it makes more sense that certain __preconditions__ must be met before the test can start.
-This will be necessary for most tests which are not testing mathematically pure functions.
+This will be necessary for many tests which are not testing mathematically pure functions.

 Example preconditions include: